 Did you know you can receive coverage against mechanical damage for your home’s electrical system?

 This means you can give us a call or place a claim online if your electrical system experiences a breakdown, and we’ll cover the costs to repair or replace.

 Select Home Warranty covers wiring, service panels, sub-panels, switches, breakers, outlets, junction boxes and ground fault interrupters.
 We’ll help connect you with a qualified service technician to come assess your problem and you’ll owe a modest day-of service fee.

 Don’t let your family sit in the dark!
-Gain a FREE QUOTE today to start comparing coverage for your home’s electrical system and gain peace of mind.
+Get a free quote to compare coverage for your home’s electrical system and gain peace of mind.
 Call today: 860-288-4791